-- 1. The yeast colonies are small and uniform in color, and the colonies show teal color. - 2.
-The mold colonies are relatively larger, with irregular borders, spreading phenomenon, teal color, and may be accompanied by black, purple and other colors as the culture time prolongs. - 3.
-MicroFast plates can be counted visually using a standard colony counter or other illuminated magnifiers.
-Count all blue colonies regardless of size or intensity. - 4.
-Some food sample contains large amount of enzymes, and the enzyme reaction with the test piece will produce a uniform blue background, but the color of the colonies is still visible and could be interpreted. - 5.
-The approximate size of the circular growth area is 24 cm.
-When there is obvious colony dispersion, a mass of dispersion is recorded as 1 CFU.
+- 1. MicroFast plates can be counted visually using a standard colony counter or other illuminated magnifiers.
+Count all red and yellow colonies with yellow halos, with or without bubbles. - 2.
+The approximate size of the circular growth area is 24 cm2.
+Estimates can be made on MicroFast Plates containing between 15 150 colonies by counting the number of colonies in the circular growth area. - 3.
 Alternatively, estimates can be made on MicroFast plates containing greater than 150 colonies by counting the number of colonies in two or more representative squares and determining the average number per square.
-Multiply the average number by 24 to determine the estimated count per plate. - 6.
-High concentrations of colonies on the MicroFast plates will cause the entire growth area appear discolored.
-Record this result as too numerous to count (TNTC), and count the result of the next dilution. - 7.
+Multiply the average number by 24 to determine the estimated count per plate. - 4.
+High concentrations of colonies on the MicroFast plates will cause the entire growth area to appear discolored.
+Record this result as too numerous to count (TNTC). - 5.
 Where a count is required, evaluate the performance of the next dilution.
-If there are obvious colonies in the next dilution and within the optimal counting range, they should be counted and recorded. - 8.
+If there are obvious colonies in the next dilution and within the optimal counting range, they should be counted and recorded. - 6.
 If there is no colony count, the count plate might have either been contaminated or the sample matrix has negatively influenced microbial growth on the count plate.